RoldanRamon/RoldanRamon/README.md

 ### Hi, I'm Ramon! :smile:

-- I’m currently working focus on apply Data Science in Procurement area to aggregate value, the tools main tools tha i use: Machine Learning with tidymodels framework and dataviz with shiny and flexdashboard, Power BI, SQL, Tableau, Git and VBA.
+- I’m currently working focus on apply Data Science to aggregate value, the tools main tools tha i use: Machine Learning with tidymodels framework and dataviz with shiny and flexdashboard, Power BI, SQL, Tableau, Git and VBA.

 <div align="center">
   <a href="https://github.com/RoldanRamon/">